gosom/google-maps-scraper/README.md

 You can use this repository either as is, or you can use it's code as a base and customize it to your needs

+## **Maintainers wanted**

+Google frequentyl changes the layout of the pages and the CSS selectors needs to be adjusted and I would like some help.

+Please report if the tool is broken or even better make a Pull Request with the fix.

+Thanks

 ## Quickstart

 ### Using docker: